-- · We have incurred significant losses and expect to continue to incur losses for the foreseeable future. - · We will require additional financing to sustain our operations, achieve our business objectives and satisfy our cash obligations, which may dilute the ownership of our existing stockholders. - We have limited experience in identifying and working with large-scale contracts with medical device manufacturers; manufacture of our devices must comply with good manufacturing practices in the United States. - · Delays, interruptions or the cessation of production by our third-party suppliers of important materials or delays in qualifying new materials, has and may continue to prevent or delay our ability to manufacture our Hemopurifier. - · Our Hemopurifier technology may become obsolete. - · If we fail to comply with extensive regulations of U.S. and foreign regulatory agencies, the commercialization of our products could be delayed or prevented entirely. - If we are unable to regain compliance with the listing requirements of the Nasdaq Capital Market, our common stock may be delisted from the Nasdaq Capital Market, which could have a material adverse effect on our financial condition and could make it more difficult for you to sell your shares. - As a public company with limited financial resources undertaking the launch of new medical technologies, we may have difficulty attracting and retaining executive management and directors. - · We plan to expand our operations, which may strain our resources; our inability to manage our growth could delay or derail implementation of our business objectives. - · Our success is dependent in part on our executive officers. - Delays in successfully commencing or completing our planned clinical trials could jeopardize our ability to obtain regulatory approval and sustain our operations.
+- We have incurred significant losses and expect to continue to incur losses for the foreseeable future.
+As a result, our financial statements for the fiscal year ended March 31, 2025 carry a going concern qualification by our independent auditors. - · We will require additional financing to sustain our operations, achieve our business objectives and satisfy our cash obligations, which may dilute the ownership of our existing stockholders. - · We have limited experience in identifying and working with large-scale contracts with medical device manufacturers; manufacture of our devices must comply with good manufacturing practices in the United States. - Delays, interruptions or the cessation of production by our third-party suppliers of important materials or delays in qualifying new materials has and may continue to prevent or delay our ability to manufacture our Hemopurifier.

+- · Our Hemopurifier technology may become obsolete. - · If we fail to comply with extensive regulations of U.S. and foreign regulatory agencies, the commercialization of our products could be delayed or prevented entirely. - If we are unable to maintain compliance with the listing requirements of the Nasdaq Capital Market, our common stock may be delisted from the Nasdaq Capital Market, which could have a material adverse effect on our financial condition and could make it more difficult for you to sell your shares. - As a public company with limited financial resources undertaking the launch of new medical technologies, we may have difficulty attracting and retaining executive management and directors. - We plan to expand our operations, which may strain our resources; our inability to manage our growth could delay or derail implementation of our business objectives. - · Our success is dependent in part on our executive officers. - · Delays in successfully commencing or completing our planned clinical trials could jeopardize our ability to obtain regulatory approval and sustain our operations.